-To obtain an ID card, our Hispanic friends must have this form signed by their employer, allowing us to list his/her contact information on the card.
-The attached letter will explain the value of the program to employers or other potential contact person.
+To obtain an ID card, our Hispanic friends must have the form below signed by their employer, allowing us to list his/her contact information on the card.
+The attached letter will explain the value of the program to employers or other potential contact persons.

 Health Care Resources